RuDLeX/RuDOS/README.md

 # RuDOS
-This is a new operating system on python with open source!
+This is a new operating system on python!
 Before starting, you need to download the python: https://www.python.org/